MicrosoftDocs/power-platform/power-platform/well-architected/security/networking.md

 The decision to use native features as opposed to partner solutions should be based on your organization's experience and requirements.

- **Tradeoff**: Partner capabilities often provide advanced features that can protect against sophisticated, but typically uncommon, attacks.
+ > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Partner capabilities often provide advanced features that can protect against sophisticated, but typically uncommon, attacks.
 The configuration of partner solutions can be complex and fragile, because these solutions don't integrate with the cloud's fabric controllers.
 From a cost perspective, native control is preferred because it's cheaper than partner solutions.

 Any technological options that you consider should provide security controls and monitoring for both ingress and egress flows.
 To see options that are available for Azure, see the [Edge security](https://learn.microsoft.com/azure/well-architected/security/networking) section in this article.